 Factor Weight Ratio Raw Statistics Female Raw Statistics Minority Raw Statistics IwD Raw Statistics Veterans Weighted Statistics Female Weighted Statistics Minority Weighted Statistics IwD Weighted Statistics Veterans Source of Statistics Reasons for External and Internal Weight Ratio 1: External - Percentage of females, racial/ethnic minorities, or individuals with disabilities with requisite skills in the reasonable recruitment area.
-59.00% 58.32% 13.21% 4.07% 3.46% 34.41% 7.80% 2.40% 2.04% The American Community Survey (2014-2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
+75.00% 61.55% 4.06% 6.50% 4.03% 15.39% 1.01% 1.62% 1.01% The American Community Survey (2014-2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
 Region: See header row for region, and reference Appendix A for definition.
+Applicant pools for positions in the professional category are generally external to increase diversity in the feeder positions for upward mobility.
+There is evidence that during the Plan period the College increased

-COC and COC Title: See Appendix B for list of titles used for each EEO Category.
-Our three-year Historical appoints in this job category shows 59% from external and 41% from internal movements.
+COC and COC Title: See Appendix B for list of titles used for each EEO Category. promotion of females in this job category.
 2: Internal - Percentage of females, racial/ethnic minorities, or individuals with disabilities among those promotable, transferable, and trainable with your College.
-41.00% 58.97% 7.69% 6.41% 11.54% 24.18% 3.15% 2.63% 4.73% Employee workforce for the job classifications that constitute feeders to this job category.
-Our three-year Historical appoints in this job category shows 59% from external and 41% from internal movements.
-The value of weight must equal to 100.00% $\rightarrow$ 100.00% Final Avail % 58.59% 10.95% 5.03% 6.77%
+25.00% 69.23% 3.85% 6.41% 2.56% 51.92% 2.88% 4.81% 1.92% Employee workforce for the job classifications that constitute feeders to this job category.
+The value of weight must equal to 100.00% → 100.00% Final Avail % 67.31% 3.90% 6.43% 2.93%

-Technicians (note: Minority = Racial/Ethnic minority; IwD = Individuals with Disabilities; VET = Veterans)
+Technicians (note: Minority = Racial/Ethnic minority; lwD = Individuals with Disabilities; VET = Veterans)

 Factor Weight Ratio Raw Statistics Female Raw Statistics Minority Raw Statistics IwD Raw Statistics Veterans Weighted Statistics Female Weighted Statistics Minority Weighted Statistics IwD Weighted Statistics Veterans Source of Statistics Reasons for External and Internal Weight Ratio 1: External - Percentage of females, racial/ethnic minorities, or individuals with disabilities with requisite skills in the reasonable recruitment area.
-100.00% 52.12% 13.67% 4.54% 4.91% 52.12% 13.67% 4.54% 4.91% The American Community Survey (2014- 2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
+80.00% 64.78% 2.86% 3.80% 4.73% 38.87% 1.71% 2.28% 2.84% The American Community Survey (2014-2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
 Region: See header row for region, and reference Appendix A for definition.
 COC and COC Title: See Appendix B for list of titles used for each EEO Category.
-Our three-year Historical appoints in this job category shows 100% from external sources.
+This is a very small job category with limited opportunities to hire The College experienced one vacancy following a voluntary termination.
+The internal applicant declined due to lack of monetary incentive for movement.
 2: Internal - Percentage of females, racial/ethnic minorities, or individuals with disabilities among those promotable, transferable, and trainable with your College.
-0.00% 96.55% 6.90% 6.90% 0.00% 0.00% 0.00% 0.00% 0.00% Employee workforce for the job groups that constitute feeders to this job group.
-Our three-year Historical appoints in this job category shows 100% from external sources.
-The value of weight must equal to 100.00% → 100.00% Final Avail % 52.12% 13.67% 4.54% 4.91%
+20.00% 70.00% 5.00% 10.00% 5.00% 28.00% 2.00% 4.00% 2.00% Employee workforce for the job groups that constitute feeders to this job group.
+The value of weight must equal to 100.00% → 100.00% ę.
+Final Avail % 66.87% 3.71% 6.28% 4.84%